Unixplorian Enlightened Monarchy

 Enlightenment and Religion

 The Enlightenment philosophers' relationship to religion, in general, and Christianity, in particular, was problematic in many respects.
-On the one hand, these new ideas turned many against the Church's traditional beliefs, especially Voltaire, which nurtured an intense hatred against the Catholic Church and its authoritarianism.
+On the one hand, these new ideas turned many against the Church's traditional beliefs, especially Voltaire, who nurtured an intense hatred against the Catholic Church and its authoritarianism.
 It also forms the background to his famous words "Ecrasez l'infâme" ("Crush the Infamous").

 On the other hand, religious criticism rarely reached far beyond the philosopher's circle.
 It is worth noting that a parallel religious movement took place during the Enlightenment: emotional pietism.
 The movement soon attracted more and more followers, not only in Lutheran countries.
 The private, pious, and God-loving individual now had an alternative to the organized Catholic Church.